Skip to content

 A collection of fragments on theology, philosophy, and human distraction.

-Cover of On the Shortness of Life
+On the Shortness of Life by Seneca — book cover

 On the Shortness of Life